The view of Santiago Chile with the Andes Mountain Range in the background.

 Plus, within easy reach of downtown, you can visit Chile’s best wineries, go hiking or skiing in the Andes, enjoy a day at the beach, and much more.
 You definitely won’t run out of things to do in and around Santiago.

-Is Santiago Chile Worth Visiting?
+Is Santiago, Chile Worth Visiting?

 Santiago is the vibrant and cosmopolitan capital of Chile.
-It’s actually the country’s largest city, with more than a third of the Chilean population living here.
+It’s also the country’s largest city, with more than a third of the Chilean population living here.
 As such, it has a rich history and culture with grand architecture, fascinating museums and galleries, bustling markets, and excellent dining, nightlife and theatres.

 Or, if you prefer the beach, the ocean is only an hour’s drive from the city.
 And, to top it all off, Santiago is also located in the heart of wine country, with some of Chile’s best wineries right on its doorstep.